ianferguson/ianferguson.io/content/resume.md

 +++
-date = "2015-11-01"
+date = "2015-12-01"
 draft = false
 title = "Ian Ferguson - Resume"

 +++

 ## EXPERIENCE ##
+**Freelance Software Engineer**
+Self Employed, Washington, DC
+_November 2015 - Current_
+_September 2014 - May 2015_

+* Worked with clients to deliver both new software development and operational support.
+* Developed applications and accompanying technical infrastructure for bespoke web applications and APIs.
+* Reviewed work submitted to projects by subcontractors.
+* Maintained continuous integration server utilized by other contractors on projects.
+* Delivered products to meet client deadlines and requirements.
+* Provided time and cost estimates to interested prospective clients.

 **Chief Technology Officer**
 O'Malley For President, Baltimore, MD
-_May 2015 - Present_
+_May 2015 - October 2015_

 * Directed data, analytics and technology efforts across all departments of a Presidential campaign.
 * Analyzed performance of online advertisements and provided strategic advice based on said analysis.
-* Automated daily reporting generation and subsequent distribution to stakeholders.
+* Automated daily reporting generation and subsequent distribution to stakeholders using Vertica, Periscope Data and other tools as needed.
 * Integrated multiple platforms from different vendors to facilitate more holistic reporting and analysis.
 * Partnered with staff from multiple departments to gather requirements, prioritize and execute projects from start to completion.

-**Founder/Freelance Software Engineer**
-Lab Marie, Washington, DC
-_September 2014 - May 2015_

-* Worked with clients to deliver both new software development and operational support
-* Reviewed work submitted to projects by subcontractors
-* Maintained continuous integration server utilized by other contractors on projects
-* Delivered products to meet client deadlines and requirements
-* Provided time and cost estimates to interested prospective clients

 **Senior Software Engineer**
 OnDeck, Arlington, VA